BenPrisby/ViceCityDashboard/README.md

 While the default (and perhaps preferred) window size of the application is 1024x600 (to suit my personal deployment as mentioned later), it was designed with the mindset of being responsive across different screen resolutions.
 I do plan on expanding to larger screen sizes in future experiements, though.

 A configuration file specifies property values for the various classes.
-It is structured as a JSON file with keys that denote paths within the Qt object heirarchy (based on object and property names), providing a generic way of loading configuration data into the application at startup.
+It is structured as a JSON file with keys that denote paths within the Qt object heirarchy (based on object and property names), providing a generic way of representing application configuration data in a persistent fashion.
+The file is live, with save operations being driven by property change events.
 JSON value types correlate to property data types specified in the respective header files.
-A template header file `vcconfig.json` is included in the root of the project, where placeholder values can be substituted with real ones.
+A template header file `vcconfig.json` is included in the root of the project as a starting point while also enumerating all intended configurable properties, where placeholder values can be substituted with real ones.

 ## Building and Running